 Homework: Homework is the most important part of this course.
 It is where you will grapple with new ideas, come up with creative solutions and communicate your thoughts and understanding to others.
 Consequently, it is crucial that you take homework very seriously.
 You should start homework early and work diligently.
 If you are having substantial difficulty with a particular exercise, please come talk to me during office hours.
 I am here to help!
-You are permitted and strongly encouraged to discuss homework with your classmates, however, when it comes time to write up your solutions, you are required to do so independently and away from your peers (in another room, preferably).
+You are permitted and encouraged to discuss homework with your classmates (if it is helpful/productive for you), however, when it comes time to write up your solutions, you are required to do so independently and away from your peers (in another room, preferably).
 If you work with peers, please list the names of all peers with whom you worked; failure to do so is a matter of academic dishonesty and will result in grade penalties and/or reports of academic negligence/dishonesty.
 Your proofs/solutions should communicate your individual process and understanding of the material.
 What you turn in must be your own.

-The homework for this class will be a mix of proof-based exercises and theory-reinforcing exercises (where you may be asked to "cook up" an example), and calculation-based exercises.
-As part of the goal of this course is to learn and develop your proof skills, we will ease into this and develop various strategies and practices as the semester progresses.
-Writing proofs is a difficult and monumental skill to master and we will work together to build and hone this skill.
+The homework for this class will be primarily proof oriented, though we will occasionally have exercises where you are asked to "cook up" examples or perform computations.
+For the proof-oriented exercises, in general, you are expected to follow the guidelines outlined in Math 274.
+Of course, writing proofs is a difficult and monumental skill to master and we will work together to build and hone this skill.
 Please keep in mind the following guidelines while writing and polishing your proofs: 1) Correctness is essential.
 2) The longest proof is never the best; the shortest proof is rarely good.
 3) Clarity is the ideal.